 Even for materials presented in a lecture format, learning need not be passive.
 I take pains to build into each lecture an arc—an arc that presents the observations needing explanation, the process of developing explanations, and ultimately, the explanations or theories that best explain the original observations.
 Building such an arc into the structure of a lecture is a method of taking a big question—one that might require students to make large conceptual leaps or draw conclusions beyond their skills or experiences—and converting it into a series of smaller problems and smaller conceptual leaps that allow students to make connections and draw conclusions in real time during the lecture.

 I actively seek teaching development opportunities.
-I have participated in Case Method workshops, workshops on effective use of PowerPoint, and I was part of a pilot project to evaluate the use of handheld “clicker” devices in introductory biology courses, which convinced me to use such devices at UCONN and Ohio State.
+I have participated in numerous CETLE workshops and I was part of a pilot project to evaluate the use of handheld “clicker” devices in introductory biology courses, which convinced me to use such devices at UCONN and Ohio State.
 Clicker technology helped boost student interest and participation even in large-enrollment courses, and the data from these devices allowed me to continuously refine course content to match student need and comprehension.

 Becoming a student again